harrisbchong/UofT-Shortcuts-Chrome-Extension/README.md

 # UofT Shortcuts Google Chrome Extension

-Google Chrome extension that you can easily access important websites for students at the University of Toronto
+Google Chrome extension that allows you to easily access important websites for students at the University of Toronto.

 # Websites currently supported